Azure-Samples/azure-docs-powershell-samples/azure-migrate/dependencies-at-scale/README.md

 - Visualize network connections using downloaded dependency data.
 The downloaded dependency data can be imported into a PowerBI to visualize a map of network connections.
 The data can be downloaded for one appliance at a time.
 You can filter the map by servers and processes

 ## Current Limitations:
-- Agentless dependency analysis can be enabled on 1000 VMs concurrently.
+- Each appliance supports enabling Agentless dependency analysis on up to 3000 for VMware type and 1000 for other types.

 ## Pre-requisites
 Before you get started, you need to do the following: